Home » Blog » Destinations » Ultimate New Caledonia Travel Guide: All You Need to Know

 Tipping

-Leaving a tip is not necessary in New Caledonia as most prices are shown as full and inclusive of any tax.
+Leaving a tip is unnecessary in New Caledonia as most prices are shown as full and inclusive of any tax.

 Getting To And Around New Caledonia